DeLaboreMercurio/PokemonSearchTest/README.md

 This app provides a Pokemon Finder automatically synced with the PokeApi (https://pokeapi.co).

+## Prerequisites

+Python 3.9 must be installed as well as MySQL.

 ## Installation

-Python 3.9 must be installed in the system.
-Afterwards, cd into the root project folder and use command:
+CD into the root project folder and use command:

     pip install -r requirements.txt